shaunakpp/simulator/README.md

 ## Installation

+You can skip to [Installing Project](#installing-project) if your machine has Ruby 2.6 installed.

+### Installing Ruby

-Check the ruby vesion you have installed on your machine by running
+Check the ruby version you have installed on your machine by running:

 `ruby -v`

-if it is below `2.6`, please install ruby 2.6 by running the following commands:
+If it is below `2.6`, please install ruby 2.6 by running the following commands:

 `gpg2 --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB`